fujitake/vantiq-related/vantiq-operations/docs/eng/mongodb.md

 suspend: false
 ```

-With it, executed jobs that are more than three generations old will be automatically deleted.
+With that, completed jobs older than three generations will be automatically deleted.

 ```sh
 $ kubectl get pods -n internal